What is Amazon's Business Model & Why Is it Being Regulated?

 As Amazon's online dominance grew, so did its technical know-how and operational capabilities.
 AWS involves selling and licencing web servers, on-demand cloud computing and Application Programming Interfaces (APIs) for businesses to increase their computing power.

-Some of Amazon’s biggest competitors are reliant on Amazon’s servers to keep their entire operation afloat.
-Whether it’s watching your favourite shows on Netflix, buying online groceries with Sainsbury’s or downloading games from the App Store, AWS is the secret weapon behind it all.
+Some of Amazon's biggest competitors are reliant on Amazon's servers to keep their entire operation afloat.
+Whether it's watching your favourite shows on Netflix, buying online groceries with Sainsbury's or downloading games from the App Store, AWS is the secret weapon behind it all.
+AWS even runs the servers for the CIA.

 3. Subscription Services